newville/wxmplot/doc/installation.rst

 The current version of wxmplot is |release|, released in August, 2019.

-The wxmplot package requires wxpython, matplotlib, numpy, wxutils, and six.
+The wxmplot package requires wxPython, matplotlib, numpy, and six.
 All of these are readily available from `pip` or on `conda` channels.

 This is the final version to support Python 2.7 and WxPython below version 4.
-WxPython 4.0 is strongly recommended, as is required for Python 3.5 and higher.
-WxPython version 2.9 and 3 may also continue to work, but only for Python 2.7, and this combination is no longer tested.
-Matplotlib version 3.0 or higher is strongly recommended.
+WxPython 4.0 is strongly recommended, and is required for Python 3.5 and higher.
+WxPython version 2.9 and 3 may also continue to work with Python 2.7, and this combination is no longer tested.
+Matplotlib version 3.0 or higher is also strongly recommended.
 Older versions may still work but are not tested.

 Downloads